-The SPI provides a direct indication of how a pupil, class, subject or any group of pupils has performed compared with pupils in the same subject with the same KS2 prior.
+The SPI directly indicates how a pupil, class, subject or any group of pupils has performed compared with pupils in the same subject with the same KS2 prior.
 A true subject value added measure.
-Think Subject P8, but RELEVANT (and far more FAIR and ACCURATE than dividing A8 by 10 or slicing up baskets!)
+Think Subject P8, but RELEVANT (and far more FAIR and ACCURATE than dividing A8 by ten or slicing up baskets!)

-With over 1150 schools opted in (185,000 pupils) as of Window 3 – we are confident we have enough data across all subjects for our SPI to be both accurate and really quite revolutionary, finally giving schools an accurate subject VA-style measure.
-Pupil SPIs calculated using low cohort figures (e.g. below 25) will be marked as such with an icon.
+With over 1150 schools opted in (185,000 pupils) as of Window 3 – we are confident we have enough data across all subjects for our SPI to be accurate and quite revolutionary, finally giving schools an accurate subject VA-style measure.
+Pupil SPIs calculated using low cohort figures (e.g. below 25) will be marked with an icon.

 A visual explanation of the calculation is available at the foot of this post.